 A shot that curves gently from right-to-left for a right-handed player, and left-to-right for a left-handed player.

 The longest club in the bag with the largest head; used to tee off on long par fours and par fives.

-A shot that curves violently to the left for a right-handed player, and right for a left-handed player.
+A shot that violently curves to the left for right handed golfers, or violently to the right for a left-handed player.

 A widely used term for any shot that is mishit.